C2DH/ranketwo/_assignments/archival-digital-turn/01-muybridge-legacy.en.md

 - Consult the document, use the + sign if the letters are soo small.
 Note down the name of the device for which Muybridge obtained a patent in your template.

-- Another relevant contemporary source, is the digital copy of a [catalogue that accompanied an exhibit on Muybridge held at the Stanford University Museum of art in 1972](https://archive.org/stream/eadweardmuybridg00maye/eadweardmuybridg00maye_djvu.txt)
+- Consult the digital copy of another relevant contemporary source, [the catalogue of an exhibit on Muybridge held at the Stanford University Museum of art in 1972](https://archive.org/stream/eadweardmuybridg00maye/eadweardmuybridg00maye_djvu.txt)
-It was also digitized and published online by the Wayback Machine in 2012, with the support of the Digital Library Project.
+It has been digitised and published online by the Wayback Machine/Internet Archive in 2012, with the support of the Digital Library Project.
 Although the document is a catalogue of an exhibition, it consist only of texts that have been processed with [optical character recognition.](https://youtu.be/jO-1rztr4O0) The most probable reason for not including the images is that [copyright issues](https://youtu.be/1DKm96Ftfko) played a role.
 The digitized text can be searched with ["Control F"](https://blog.spinweb.net/5-reasons-why-control-f-is-your-best-friend-for-productivity).
 This means that you can directly trace the context of a name or term, without first having to read the entire document.
 Usually it is enough to read what comes before and after the term.
-If that does not suffice, you should read the entire section of a text, to figure out what kind of contribution it is (an essay, an interview, an article, a quote, a chapter from a book).
+If that does not suffice, read the entire section of a text, to figure out what kind of contribution it is (an essay, an interview, an article, a quote, a chapter from a book).

 The digitized catalogue contains several contributions by experts.
 Let's see whether you are able to use "Control F" in an efficient way.
 Answer the following questions: